eresearchqut/ontvisc/README.md

     ```
   to suit your environment.

+- Specify an analysis mode: read classification, clustering, assembly, map2ref (see below for more details)

-To set additional parameters, you can either include these in your nextflow run command:
+- To set additional parameters, you can either include these in your nextflow run command:
 ```
 nextflow run main.nf -profile {singularity, docker} --samplesheet index_example.csv --adapter_trimming
 ```